tongshuen/TOS-a-simple-and-free-operating-system-/README.md

 ## Usage Recommendations
 - Better suited for Live USB/CD than permanent installation
-- Shell script functionalityAlthough it has been developed, it may be expanded in the future and strive to optimize it as a powerful system like Linux ().Although it has been developed, it may be expanded in the future and strive to optimize it as a powerful system like Linux.
+- Shell script functionalityAlthough it has been developed
+- Although it has been developed, it may be expanded in the future and strive to optimize it as a powerful system like Linux.
 ## Supported Commands
 - `help`
 - `clear`